Combined Federal Campaign and Doctors Without Borders — CFC #11112

 Sudan 2008 © Anne Yzebe/MSF

 Malnutrition contributes to at least one-third of the eight million annual deaths of children under five years of age.
-In 2011, Doctors Without Borders treated approximately 408,000 severely and moderately malnourished children in a host of countries in Africa and Asia.
+In 2013, Doctors Without Borders treated approximately 250,907 severely and moderately malnourished children.
 In many cases, teams employed ready-to-use therapeutic food, or RUTF, a revolutionary product that is changing protocols for responding to malnutrition.
 In traditional treatment programs, severely malnourished children had to be hospitalized for several weeks to receive treatment.
 The fact that several weeks worth of RUTF can be given to families and then taken at home means that far more children can be treated than ever before.

 Pakistan 2005 © Ton Koene/MSF